 Sidney Stringer Multi Academy Trust is committed to safeguarding and promoting the welfare of children and young people and requires all staff and volunteers to share this commitment.

-Job Purpose: Under the instruction/guidance of teacher or Head of Learning Support and within the overall ethos of the Academy, undertake care and learning programmes and activities to support individuals or groups of pupils, including more specific support for those with special education needs, enable access to learning for students and assist the teacher in the management of students and the classroom.
-Work may carried out in the classroom or in other teaching areas.
+Job Purpose: Under the instruction/guidance of teacher, SENCo or Assistant Head Teacher- Inclusion and within the overall ethos of the Academy, undertake care and learning programmes and activities to support individuals or groups of pupils, including more specific support for those with special education needs, enable access to learning for students and assist the teacher in the management of students and the classroom.
+Work may be carried out in the classroom or in other teaching areas.